Haothai1/Lexer/readme.md

 ````
 python3 main.py
 ````

-Note that `inputs_scode.txt` must be in same directory as `lexer.py` in order for the program to execute.
+1. Put your statement in the `inputs_scode.txt` file.
+(Note that `inputs_scode.txt` must be in same directory as `lexer.py` in order for the program to execute.)
+2. Open your terminal and make sure python is installed.
+Then type `python main.py` to run the program.

-After running the program a `output.txt` will be created showing all of the tokens and lexemes provided from `inputs_scode.txt`.
+3. After running the program a `output.txt` will be created showing all of the tokens and lexemes provided from `inputs_scode.txt`.

 #### Description